hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 ## Quality assessment and exploratory analysis

-Many common statistical methods for exploratory analysis of multidimensional data, for example clustering and principal components analysis (PCA), work best for data that generally has the same range of variance at different ranges of the mean values.
+Many common statistical methods for exploratory analysis of multidimensional data, e.g. clustering and principal components analysis (PCA), work best for data that generally have the same range of variance at different ranges of the mean values.
 For RNA-seq raw counts, however, the variance grows with the mean.
-So the results of a PCA will be largely driven by genes many counts.
+So the results of a PCA will be largely driven by genes with many counts.

-A simple and commonly used strategy to avoid this is to take the logarithm of the normalized count values plus a small pseudocount; however, now the genes with the very lowest counts will tend to dominate the results.
+A simple and commonly used strategy to avoid this is to take the logarithm of the normalized count values plus a small pseudocount (for 0 counts); however, now the genes with the very lowest counts will tend to dominate the results.

 The DESeq2 solution to this is the **regularized log transform** [[Love, Huber, and Anders 2014](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4302049/pdf/13059_2014_Article_550.pdf)].
 For genes with high counts, the `rlog` transformation will give similar result to the ordinary log2 transformation of normalized counts.
-For genes with lower counts, however, the values are shrunken towards the genes’ averages across all samples.
+For genes with lower counts, however, the values are shrunken towards the genes’ means across all samples.

 	### Transform counts for data visualization